Tension in Yaounde as Cameroon players refuse to board plane for Afcon | Goal.com

 Tension in Yaounde as Cameroon players refuse to board plane for Afcon

-They are protesting the bonuses offered to them by the government.
-They are demanding 40 million francs (€61,000) each, whereas the authorities say they can’t pay more 20 million francs (€30,500), which has been wired to their respective bank accounts.
+The players are protesting the bonuses offered to them by the Cameroon government.
+They are demanding 40 million francs (€61,000) each, whereas the authorities say they can’t pay more than 20 million francs (€30,500), which has been wired to their respective bank accounts.

-The team had their sendoff ceremony at the Ahmadou Ahidjo stadium on Thursday evening and were to depart for the airport but chose to go their Mont Febe hotel, according to state television CRTV.
+The Clarence Seedorf led team had their sendoff at the Ahmadou Ahidjo Stadium on Thursday evening and were then set to depart for the airport.
+However, they chose to go to their Mont Febe hotel, according to state television station CRTV .

-Mediations from the Football Federation (Fecafoot), Sport Minister and other state dignitaries including legend Samuel Eto’o failed.
+Mediations from the Football Federation (Fecafoot), Sports Minister and other state dignitaries including legend Samuel Eto’o failed.

-In an open letter to the general public, the players explained that:
+In an open letter to the general public, the players explained the following points:

 1) Most of us paid fully or partially our air tickets from our clubs to the team’s camp for the Afcon preparations.